OmengU/quap/documentation/documentation.typ

 - *Edit Quiz Page*: This page is navigated when editing a Quiz.
 Here, individual Questions and Options are visible and editable.

 Deleting and editing Quizzes requires the tutor to enter a password for verification.
-This segment of the Frontend relies on #acr("HTTP") endpoints for interactions with the Backend, making significant use of React Router Loaders and Actions to manage data.
-All code needed to perform Requests to the #acr("HTTP") #acr("API") is located in the `endpoints.ts` file, from where it is imported into other parts of the application.
+This segment of the Frontend relies on #acr("HTTP") endpoints for interactions with the Backend, making significant use of React Router loaders and actions to manage data.
+All code needed to perform requests to the #acr("HTTP") #acr("API") is located in the `endpoints.ts` file, from where it is imported into other parts of the application.
 All routes needed are defined in the Main Component.
 == Quiz Management
 A significant part of the planned project was a tutor's ability to manage Quizzes.
 This includes the creation, editing, and deleting of Quizzes and their containing Questions and Options.
 The aim was to create user-friendly interfaces to perform these tasks and for the Quizzes to be stored perpetually.
 === Backend